 At a glance

-- International: Ongoing dispute with Pakistan over Kashmir region; nuclear weapons state; world's most prolific film industry - Bollywood
+- International: India is locked in a longstanding dispute with Pakistan over Kashmir region, and belongs to the club of nuclear weapons states.
+It has world's most prolific film industry - Bollywood.

 Country profiles compiled by BBC Monitoring